alyjak/spacelyjak/grandma_freda.rst

 From her we learned that it's not about the words we speak but what you do and how you live that really counts.

-Grandma, I will keep your memory alive by remembering your caring strength, and when times are not so hot or we need to pull together, we will be there with a quiet direction and deliberate pace.
-I can only hope that when the time comes I too will have the courage to leave this earth on my own terms.
+Grandma, I will keep your memory alive by remembering your caring strength, and when times are not so hot or we need to pull together, we will persevere with a quiet direction and deliberate pace.
+This is what we learned from you.
+Finally, I can only hope that when the time comes I too will have the courage to leave this earth on my own terms.